finbourne/lusid-sdk-csharp/sdk/docs/FundsApi.md

             var date = "date_example";  // DateTimeOrCutLabel? | The optional date of the Valuation Point to report against, as an alternative to supplying              it in the request body.
 Must not be supplied together with diaryEntry. (optional) var diaryEntry = "diaryEntry_example";  // string? | The optional diary entry code of the Valuation Point to report against, as an              alternative to supplying it in the request body.
 Must not be supplied together with date. (optional) var variant = "variant_example";  // string? | The optional variant code of the Valuation Point to report against, as an alternative to              supplying it in the request body.
-Only required when it is necessary to choose between scenarios with multiple              estimates. (optional) var valuationPointDataQueryParameters = new ValuationPointDataQueryParameters?(); // ValuationPointDataQueryParameters? | The optional arguments to use for querying the unsettled transactions.
+Only required when it is necessary to choose between scenarios with multiple              estimates. (optional) var singleValuationPointQueryParameters = new SingleValuationPointQueryParameters?(); // SingleValuationPointQueryParameters? | The optional arguments to use for querying the unsettled transactions.
 Can be              omitted when the Valuation Point is identified by the date or diaryEntry query parameters. (optional)

             try
             {
                 // uncomment the below to set overrides at the request level
-                // ValuationPointResourceListOfUnsettledTransaction result = apiInstance.GetValuationPointUnsettledTransactions(scope, code, asAt, limit, page, propertyKeys, navTypeCode, date, diaryEntry, variant, valuationPointDataQueryParameters, opts: opts);
+                // ValuationPointResourceListOfUnsettledTransaction result = apiInstance.GetValuationPointUnsettledTransactions(scope, code, asAt, limit, page, propertyKeys, navTypeCode, date, diaryEntry, variant, singleValuationPointQueryParameters, opts: opts);

                 // [EARLY ACCESS] GetValuationPointUnsettledTransactions: Get Unsettled Transactions for the given Fund.
-                ValuationPointResourceListOfUnsettledTransaction result = apiInstance.GetValuationPointUnsettledTransactions(scope, code, asAt, limit, page, propertyKeys, navTypeCode, date, diaryEntry, variant, valuationPointDataQueryParameters);
+                ValuationPointResourceListOfUnsettledTransaction result = apiInstance.GetValuationPointUnsettledTransactions(scope, code, asAt, limit, page, propertyKeys, navTypeCode, date, diaryEntry, variant, singleValuationPointQueryParameters);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));
             }
             catch (ApiException e)